How to SalesForce

 • Default Export Format: Choose an export format (such as CSV or JSON) by default.

-• Query History: To maintain track of earlier queries, enable or deactivate query history.
+• Query History: To keep track of earlier queries, enable or deactivate query history.

 • Field Display: Select the fields that you want to see in the results.